-Near Nørreport Station are three consecutive lakes just called the Lakes, and it’s one of my favorite parks in Copenhagen!
+Near Nørreport Station are three consecutive lakes named Sankt Jørgens Sø, Peblinge Sø and Sortedamssøen Sø, but they’re usually just referred to as the Lakes and it’s one of my favorite parks in Copenhagen!
 The buildings along the lake are beautiful and so colorful, so it’s a really pretty spot to relax.
 There are some benches along the lakes, or you can get a grassy spot under the trees.
 It’s right in the center of town, but most people there are locals going for a run or having a picnic on a nice day.

 Another gorgeous park in Copenhagen is the Botanical Gardens!
 It’s right near Nørreport Station and Rosenborg, and its like a quiet oasis in the center of town.
 It’s a large park with ponds, trees, and little flower gardens, and you can visit the greenhouses.
 The Botanical Gardens have always been quiet and peaceful every time I’ve been, and it’s easy to find a secluded spot off of one of the many paths.